chaitanyatekane/Are-You-Vanilla-JS-Expert/README.md

 ## About The Project

 [Are-You-Vanilla-JS-Expert](https://chaitanyatekane.github.io/Are-You-Vanilla-JS-Expert/) is a small fun quiz, to check if user is aware of vanilla javascript concepts.
 User will be able to submit quiz and can see score in form of animation.
+This web app is hosted using [GitHub Pages](https://pages.github.com/).

 ## Live Demo